mikeasilva/playbill/README.md

 ![](README_files/figure-gfm/figure-1-1.png)<!-- -->

-He later states that “some promoters of Broadway plays use the prediciton rule that next week’s groos box office results will be equal to this week’s gross box office results.”
+He later states that “some promoters of Broadway plays use the prediction rule that next week’s gross box office results will be equal to this week’s gross box office results.”
 The exercise asks you to examine this claim with the data.

-As I worked through this question I was suprised to find that the the previous week’s revenue really was a good predictor of the current week’s.
+As I worked through this question I was surprised to find that the the previous week’s revenue really was a good predictor of the current week’s.
 Here’s the output of the regression model: